Skip to main content

 Start with your current tax bill, not a search result.
 In California, real relief usually falls into three buckets: lower the taxable value, delay the payment, or remove a local line-item charge.
 The state already limits general property taxes under Proposition 13, but many older adults still struggle because of fixed income, supplemental bills after a move, parcel taxes, Mello-Roos-type charges, or a tax value that no longer matches the market.

 The good news: the available programs can still make a real difference.
 The State Controller reported that homeowners used the postponement program to defer more than $6.8 million in residential property taxes in the 2024-25 tax year.
 That tells you two things.
 First, the relief is real.
-Second, it is usually targeted and paperwork-heavy, so you need to act early and keep copies of everything.
+Second, it is targeted and paperwork-heavy, so you need to act early and keep copies of everything.

 Quick facts